 Step 4: Rebooting your Device

-Once the installation is complete, go back to the TWRP main menu and select Reboot.
+Once the installation is complete, return to the TWRP main menu and select Reboot.
 Select System and swipe to confirm the reboot process.
 Your device will now reboot.

-After your device reboots, it may take some time to boot up as it is rebuilding the cache and optimizing apps.
+After your device reboots, it may take some time to boot up as it rebuilds the cache and optimizes apps.
 Once your device has finished booting up, you have successfully installed Magisk and bypassed the Signature Verification Failed Error 21.

 Verifying Magisk Installation